stuporuser/local-ai-setup/README.md

 - `DISABLE_QDRANT=true`
 - `DISABLE_FLOWISE=true`

-In more complex setups, you might run Ollama on

 ## (3) Set up Open WebUI

 - Browse to http://localhost:3000/.
 Enter any name, email, and password--these are local only.